Georgia's Online Cancer Information Center

 CPNG shares a sympathetic consciousness of others' distress together with a desire to alleviate it.

-CPNG believes that all aspects of people's needs -- psychological, physical, social and spiritual -- should be taken into account and seen as a whole.
+CPNG believes that all aspects of people's needs should be taken into account and seen as a whole.

 CPNG